Daylight saving time in the Americas: United States

-Since 2007, in areas of Canada and the United States in which it is used, daylight saving time begins on the second Sunday of March and ends on the first Sunday of November.

 On March 15, 2022, the United States Senate passed the Sunshine Protection Act by unanimous consent.
 If passed by the House of Representatives, the law would place the United States under Daylight Time year-round.

 Mexico

 Mexico observed daylight saving time (DST; Spanish: horario de verano) nationwide from 1996 to 2022, even in its tropical regions, because of its increasing economic ties to the United States.
 It previously observed the schedule used by the United States prior to 2007, with DST beginning on the first Sunday of April and ending on the last Sunday of October.
 Although the United States changed the schedule for DST beginning in 2007, only certain municipalities in Mexico, located less than 20 km from the border adopted this change.
 The rest of the country continued to follow the original schedule before abolishing DST on Sunday, 30 October 2022.
 The border municipalities that changed to observe the U.S. schedule continue to do so, beginning DST on the second Sunday of March and ending it on the first Sunday of November.